github/docs/content/copilot/managing-copilot/managing-copilot-for-your-enterprise/managing-policies-and-features-for-copilot-in-your-enterprise.md

 There are **three enforcement options** for {% data variables.product.prodname_copilot_short %} policies in your enterprise:

-* **No policy** - The feature is initially disabled at the organization level, but each organization in your enterprise can set their own policy for the feature.
+* **No policy** - The feature is initially disabled at the organization level, but each organization with {% data variables.product.prodname_copilot_short %} enabled in your enterprise can set their own policy for the feature.
 * **Enabled** - The feature is available in all organizations with {% data variables.product.prodname_copilot_short %} enabled in your enterprise.
 * **Disabled** - The feature is blocked for all organizations with {% data variables.product.prodname_copilot_short %} enabled in your enterprise.